by Lis Armstrong

 Welcome to Part 2 of our series exploring the world of chocolate and how it makes it to your favourite chocolatiers.

-In Part 2 we’ll dive into the chocolate production process and explore how chocolate makes it to you.
+In Part 2 we’ll dive into the chocolate production process and explore how cacao beans are turned into chocolate.

 Sign up for exclusive subscriber releases, blog updates and more.